 How Real estate agents can find new customers with Facebook Lead Ads

+So how to get seller leads on Facebook?
+Lead Ads might be what you are looking for.
 The results of Facebook Lead Ads are really amazing both in terms of conversion rate and cost per lead.
-In this section, we’ll explain how advertising on Facebook can help you to create a successful real estate lead generation campaign and everything you need to know about Facebook Lead ads: the good (which is almost everything), the bad, and how to fix the bad, thanks to LeadsBridge.
+In this section, we’ll explain how advertising on Facebook can help you create a successful real estate lead generation campaign and everything you need to know about Facebook Lead Ads: the good (a number of perks), the bad, and how to fix the bad, thanks to LeadsBridge.

-A lead is nothing more than a potential new client, and today the fastest way to collect a lot of them is the internet… however, this is much easier said than done.
+A lead is a potential new client, and today the fastest way to collect a lot of them is the internet.
+However, this is much easier said than done.
 The number of businesses realizing the potential of online advertising and starting to learn how to leverage it is growing all the time.
-The bad news is that platforms like Google AdWords and Facebook ads work with a bid system and in the most competitive markets (like real estate), the cost per click can be very expensive.
+The downfall here is that advertising tools like Google Ads and Facebook Ads work with a bid system and in the most competitive markets (like real estate), the cost per click can be very expensive.

-Facebook is nonetheless a very powerful tool for any real estate agent, giving you the opportunity to build awareness, drive traffic to your real estate website, and, in the end, find new potential clients.
 With an advertising campaign, you’ll be able to target the exact type of people you want to reach, thanks to all the information Facebook knows about us.
-For example, you can choose to show your ads just to people with higher household incomes, or to those who recently had a major life-changing event, because someone who just got married or had children is likely to be interested in purchasing a new home in the near future.
+For example, you can choose to show your ads just to people with higher household incomes, or to those who recently had a major life-changing event.
+Mostly because someone who just got married or had children is likely to be interested in purchasing a new home in the near future.
 These kinds of insights are invaluable when targeting your ads.